TIL-HC/tile-ie-data-challenge-template/README.md

 A script or notebook that queries your final data model to answer:
 * Total Sales vs. Total Rebates by Region.
 * Top Performing Sales Reps.
+* Any other interesting insights you can identify.
-* Any data quality issues found (e.g., How many rebates could not be matched to a sale?).
+* Any data quality issues found.

 ### 3. Presentation
 A PDF or Slide Deck (Max 5 slides) addressed to the **Head of Sales**.
 * Summarize key insights.
 * Highlight data quality issues encountered.
 * Explain your architectural choices and why you chose them.
+* How could the POC be improved upon, how would you further develop the solution if given more time?

 ## 🚀 How to Start the Challenge
 1. Create a repository using the **til-ie-data-challenge-template**.